 As defined in the market risk regulatory capital requirements, positional net revenues for any given day represent the impact of that day's price variation on the value of positions held at the close of business the previous day.
-As a consequence, these results exclude associated market-making certain revenues with businesses, such as bid/offer net revenues, which by their nature are more likely than not to be positive.
+As a consequence, these results exclude certain revenues associated with market-making businesses, such as bid/offer net revenues, which are more likely than not to be positive by their nature.
 In addition, positional net revenues used in our Regulatory VaR backtesting relate only to positions which are included in Regulatory VaR and, as noted above, differ from positions included in our risk management VaR.
-This measure of positional net revenues is used to evaluate the performance of the Regulatory VaR model and is not comparable to our actual daily trading net revenues.
-See "Risk Management and Risk Factors - Market Risk Management" in Part I, Item 2 "Management Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+This measure of positional net revenues is used to evaluate the performance of the Regulatory VaR model and is not comparable to our actual daily net revenues.
+See "Risk Management - Market Risk Management' in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.

-Our positional losses observed on a single day did not exceed our 99% one-day Regulatory VaR during the three months ended June 2015.
-Our positional losses observed on a single day exceeded our 99% one-day Regulatory VaR on three occasions during the past 12 months.
+Our positional losses observed on a single day did not exceed our 99% one-day Regulatory VaR during the three months ended September 2017.
+Our positional losses observed on a single day did not exceed our 99% one-day Regulatory VaR during the previous 12 months.
 There was no change in the VaR multiplier used to calculate Market RWAs.
 Note that, although a one-day time horizon is used for backtesting purposes, a 10-day time horizon is used, as described earlier, to determine RWAs associated with Regulatory VaR.